TylerTemp/SaintsField/README.md

 Pick a spine animation from a spine skeleton renderer, to a string field or a `AnimationReferenceAsset` field.

-(Only supported in UI Toolkit yet.
-IMGUI support will be added later)

 **Parameters**

 *   `string skeletonTarget = null`: the target, either be a `SkeletonData`, `SkeletonRenderer`, or component/gameObject with `SkeletonRenderer` attached.